reshmabidikar/slate/source/includes/_account.md

 * `System Tags`: Those are interpreted by the system to change the behavior.
 Certain tags can only be attached to specific resource types -- e.g `Account`.
 In order to distinguish them from the user tags, the system tags are uppercase symbols.
 * `User Tags`: Those are **not** interpreted by the system, and can be anything as long as it a lowercase symbol.
 Foe example `good_customer` could be a tag that can be attached to a customer `Account`.

 The apis to manage tags rely on having an existing tag definition and supplying the `tagDefinitionId` in the calls, therefore, for user tags, one should first create a `TagDefinition`.
-(TODO tagDefinition api)

 The following **system** tags, along with their `tagDefinitionId`, and list of object types applicable exist: